wultra/powerauth-mobile-sdk/docs/Migration-from-1.9-to-2.0.md

   - `allowBiometricAuthenticationFallbackToDevicePasscode` - use new `PowerAuthBiometricConfiguration.allowFallbackToDevicePasscode` instead, with the same meaning.
   - `invalidateLocalAuthenticationContextAfterUse` - use new `PowerAuthBiometricConfiguration.invalidateLocalAuthenticationContextAfterUse` instead, with the same meaning.
   - Be aware that if you provide both, `PowerAuthBiometricConfiguration` and  `PowerAuthKeychainConfiguration` objects to initialize `PowerAuthSDK`, then the values from the biometric configuration takes precedence.

+- `PowerAuthCoreEciesEncryptor` class has been removed and replaced by `PowerAuthCoreEncryptor`.
+The new class doesn't allow you to reuse its instance, so you have to create new encryptor for each encrypted request.

 - Due to removed support of recovery codes, the following classes and methods are no longer available:
   - Methods removed in `PowerAuthSDK`: